 I am grateful that for me, at least, results have not been typical.
 I want to tell you about two of my friends.

 Several years ago, our church held a men’s ministry event where “accountability groups” were encouraged.
 If you’ve never heard of an accountability group, it is essentially when a group of men get together and confess their sins to one another and pray for one another, usually guided by a list of questions (e.g., did you look at porn this week?
 Have you managed your money well?).
 My friend Brad was moved and reached out to a bunch of guys about starting a group.
 Eric and I, even though we didn’t attend the men’s ministry event, were the only two that responded.
 We didn’t even really have relationship beforehand, other than a time when I offended Brad.
 The three of us began meeting at 6:00 on Thursday mornings at Randy’s Family restaurant.

 We are an unlikely trio.
 Let me tell you why.
 Brad runs an office–several actually–that sells bearings and transmissions.
 He is a whiz at math, has great spatial skills, has administrative capabilities that most only long for, and is a neat freak (perhaps even obsessively so).
 Eric is a locksmith by profession, but also has an eye for beauty that many people lack in today’s culture.
 Whether from resin or wood, he is able to craft things that amaze.
 Eric is also driven and visionary.
-I am a neuropsychologist and pastor.
+I am a neuropsychologist and poet.
 I love words more than anything requiring spatial skills, something both Eric and Brad would be quick to tell you.
 I am also decidedly not a neat freak.

 Brad likes bikes.
 Eric likes Dungeons and Dragons.
 I like books.

 As I said, we are an unlikely trio, yet these two men are my brothers.
 The love I have for them runs deep.